markrgrant/eventscheduler/README.md

 eventscheduler
 ==============

-Emit a (possibly recursive) sequence of events
+Emit a (possibly hierarchical) sequence of events

 Use
 ---